FREE PRINT & DIGITAL EDITIONS

 The old gudgeons had vertical mounting holes and the new ones had horizontal mounting holes so I installed a wider transom gusset.

 The remaining part of the transom was removed from my Flying Dutchman to reveal a nice solid frame.
+The Flying Dutchman's transom gusset is clamped with a handy 4x4.
+The newly shaped gusset glued in place on my Flying Dutchman.

 The original transom was 9 mm mahogany plywood, the new one is 7 mm with 6 oz glass on the inside and 4 oz glass on the outside coated with several layers of WEST SYSTEM 105 Resin®/207 Special Clear Hardener ™